Regional Collaborating Committee on Accelerated Response to Tuberculosis, HIV and Viral Hepatitis (RCC-THV)

 The Core Group, which is elected by and among network members, oversees the work of the RCC-THV network.
 The Core Group includes representatives of key stakeholders in TB, HIV and viral hepatitis control and care.

 The positive role of coordinated and integrated approaches, people-centred models of care, and civil society involvement in the prevention of and response to TB, HIV and viral hepatitis has been highlighted in WHO/Europe’s key respective guidance documents.
-The recent “United Nations common position on ending HIV, TB and viral hepatitis through intersectoral collaboration”, signed in 2018 by 16 United Nations agencies and civil society organizations, further underscores the relevance of and the multi-partner commitment to a joint TB, HIV and viral hepatitis response, along with the need for further integration.
+The recent “United Nations common position on ending HIV, TB and viral hepatitis through intersectoral collaboration”, signed in 2018 by 14 United Nations agencies after consultation with civil society organizations, further underscores the relevance of and the multi-partner commitment to a joint TB, HIV and viral hepatitis response, along with the need for further integration.
 This integration is to be achieved by improving collaboration across sectors, addressing social determinants and achieving high-level political commitment.

 For questions or comments, please contact email@example.com